-The prevalence of Toxoplasma gondii in free-ranging chickens is a good indicator of the prevalence of T. gondii oocysts in the soil because chickens feed from the ground.
-The prevalence of T. gondii in 50 free-range chickens (Gallus domesticus) from Guatemala was determined.
+The prevalence of Toxoplasma gondii in free-range chickens is a good indicator of the prevalence of T. gondii oocysts in the soil because chickens feed from the ground.
+The prevalence of T. gondii in 102 free-range chickens (Gallus domesticus) from Grenada was determined.
 Antibodies to T. gondii were assayed by the modified agglutination test (MAT).
-Antibodies were found in 37 (74%) chickens with titers of 1:5 (11), 1:10 (7), 1:20 (11), 1:40 (1), 1:80 (1), 1:160 (3), 1:1,280 (2), and 1:2,560 (1).
-Hearts, pectoral muscles, and brains of 19 chickens with MAT titers of 1:20 or more were bioassayed individually in mice.
-Tissues from the remaining 31 chickens with titers of 1:10 or lower were pooled and fed to 4 T. gondii–free cats (13 chickens with titers of less than 1:5 to 1 cat, 11 chickens with titers of 1:5 to 2 cats, and 7 chickens with titers of 1:10 to 1 cat).
+Antibodies were found in 53 (52%) chickens with titers of 1:5 in 6, 1:10 in 4, 1:20 in 4, 1:40 in 4, 1:80 in 15, 1:160 in 9, 1: 320 in 5, 1:640 in 4, and 1:1,280 or greater in 2.
+Hearts, pectoral muscles, and brains of 43 seropositive chickens with MAT titers of 1:20 or greater were bioassayed individually in mice.
+Tissues of each of 10 chickens with titers of 1:5 and 1:10 were pooled and bioassayed in mice.
+Tissues from the remaining 49 seronegative chickens were pooled and fed to 4 T. gondii-free cats.
 Feces of cats were examined for oocysts; they did not shed oocysts.
-Toxoplasma gondii was isolated from 8 chickens with MAT titers of 1:20 or more (from 1 of 11 chickens with a titer of 1:20 and all 7 chickens with a titer of 1:80 or more) from the heart, brain, and pectoral muscle (3); heart and pectoral muscle (1); and heart alone (4).
-Genotyping of these 8 isolates with the SAG2 locus indicated that 5 were type III and 3 were type I. This is the first report of isolation of T. gondii from chickens from Guatemala.
+T. gondii was isolated from 35 of 43 chickens with MAT titers of 1:20 or greater; from the hearts, brains, and pectoral muscles of 2, hearts and brains of 20, from the hearts alone of 11, and brains alone of 2.
+T. gondii was isolated from 1 of 10 chickens with titers of 1:5 or 1:10.
+All 36 T. gondii isolates were avirulent for mice.
+Genotyping of these 36 isolates using polymorphisms at the SAG2 locus indicated that 29 were Type III, 5 were Type I, 1 was Type II, and 1 had both Type I and Type III.
+Genetically, the isolates from Grenada were different from those from the United States; Type II was the predominant type from the United States.
+Phenotypically, all isolates from Grenada were avirulent for mice, whereas those from Brazil were mouse-virulent.
+This is the first report of isolation of T. gondii from chickens from Grenada, West Indies.

 - Views Icon Views